elementor/elementor/readme.txt

 * Fixed! - Gap for Columns Widget (Inner section)
 * Fixed! - Preview mode with real sizes for mobile and tablet
 * Fixed! - Sortable inner section not showing placeholder
-* Fixed! - Network plugins report ing System Info
+* Fixed! - Network plugins included in System Info

 = 0.7.4 - 24.08.2016 =
 * New! - Added Shortcode widget